nirvansarju/SimpleGame-Java/README.md

 # SimpleGame-Java
-A simple game in Java that runs in a panel
+A simple Arcade-Style video game that is programmed in Java, using JPanel,ActionListener, and hard work!